-An overnight experience at McMaster to show students from urban school they belong at university!
+An overnight experience at McMaster to show students from urban school they belong at university in 2018!

-Grade 7 students from Cathy Wever School head to McMaster each spring to McMaster for an over night experience of university life in a pilot project designed to show them university is well within their reach.
+Grade 7 students from Cathy Wever School headed to McMaster in the spring to McMaster for an over night experience of university life in a pilot project designed to show them university is well within their reach.

 The pupils are coming by city bus from Cathy Wever School on Wentworth Street North, in a community where many face the challenges of low income, non-traditional family structures, high dropout rates and newness to life in Canada.